Transgender rights in Australia: Access by adults

+Conversion therapy

+Conversion therapy has been a criminal offence in Queensland since August 2020.
+Banned in Victoria since February 2021.
+An Australian Capital Territory law banning conversion therapy went into effect on 4 March 2021.
+New South Wales bans conversion therapy effective from April 2025.
+South Australia banned conversion therapy in September 2024.

+Western Australia, the Northern Territory and Tasmania have not introduced any bills to ban conversion therapy yet.

 Discrimination protections

 Federal law protections

 Prior to 1 August 2013 Australia did not comprehensively outlaw discrimination based on gender identity at the federal level.
-In late 2010, the Gillard Labor Government announced a review of federal anti-discrimination laws, with the aim of introducing a single equality law that would also cover sexual orientation and gender identity.
+In late 2010, the Gillard Labor government announced a review of federal anti-discrimination laws, with the aim of introducing a single equality law that would also cover sexual orientation and gender identity.
 This approach was abandoned and instead on 25 June 2013, the Federal Parliament added marital or relationship status, sexual orientation, gender identity and intersex status as protected attributes to the existing Sex Discrimination Act by passing the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013.

 From 1 August 2013, discrimination against transgender and gender diverse people, and all LGBTI people, became illegal for the first time under national law.
 Aged care providers who are owned by religious groups will no longer be able to exclude people from aged care services based on their LGBTI or same-sex relationship status.
 However, religious owned private schools and religious owned hospitals are exempt from gender identity and sexual orientation provisions in the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Bill 2013.
+Protections for transgender people under the Sex Discrimination Act were tested in 2024 during the Tickle v Giggle case in the Federal court.
+The case related to the exclusion of a transgender woman from a "women-only" social media platform, which the judge ruled was in violation of the Sex Discrimination Act.